Dexter0-0/SmartLedLights-v2/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+This projects was made for myself.Any Contributions are **greatly appreciated** as I am sure there are a lot of improvments to be made

 1. Fork the Project
 2. Create your Feature Branch